skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 }
 ```

+* Create the policy (you will first need to generate a file named policydoc using the example policy below)
+	* `aws iam create-policy --policy-name webadminspermissionpolicy --policy-document file://policydoc`
+* Attach the policy to the webadmins role
+	* `aws iam attach-role-policy --role-name webadmins --policy-arn arn:aws:iam::Account_ID:policy/webadminspermissionpolicy`
+* When you are done the **webadmins** role should have these two policies attached: webadminspermissionpolicy & AWSLambdaReadOnlyAccess.

 !!! question

 	* Why were there some elements above that used the permissions boundary and some that did not?